How to Create a Healthy Remote Work Culture

 In spite of what many job postings list as perks and corporate benefits, a company’s culture is made up of much more than a box of branded swag and virtual happy hours.

-Simply put, people, their personal and professional behavior, and their overall mindsets are the driving force behind company culture.
-This is why the recruitment process can be so critical when building a core team or expanding your business.
+Simply put, people, their personal and professional behavior, and their overall mindsets drive company culture.
+This is why recruitment can be critical when building a core team or expanding your business.
 It’s also essential that companies continue to foster and maintain the habits that, in their eyes, exemplify the ideal ways of working for their employees.

 That’s especially true when it comes to remote work.

-Without a shared physical homebase, your team is really forced to rely on authentic ways to promote the attributes that your company values most.
-And if it’s undervalued or ignored, company culture can negatively impact more than just your employer brand, but your product or service as well.
+Without a shared physical homebase, your team is forced to rely on authentic ways to promote the attributes that your company values most.
+If company culture is undervalued or ignored, it can negatively impact not only your employer brand but also your product or service.

-Disengaged or burnt-out employees can lead to lower productivity, which can greatly impact your team’s potential to reach your goals.
+Disengaged or burnt-out employees can lead to lower productivity, which can significantly impact your team’s potential to reach your goals.

 The foundation of remote company culture

-There are various things that can help build and maintain healthy remote company culture, but the most valuable component is trust.
+Various things can help build and maintain a healthy remote company culture, but the most valuable component is trust.

 Once the need for trust is established and regularly met, you can continue to develop a remote company culture in a positive way.